Cray-HPE/docs-csm/install/deploy_management_nodes.md

     > CASMINST-1093
     > ```

-1. Once all storage nodes are up and ncn-s001 is running ceph-ansible, boot **Kubernetes Managers and Workers**
+3. Once all storage nodes are up and ncn-s001 is running ceph-ansible, boot **Kubernetes Managers and Workers**

+   **`NOTE`**: You can see if ansible is doing anything by tailing the /var/log/cray/ansible.log file.
+This would typically be found running from ncn-s001.

     ```bash
     pit# grep -oP "($mtoken|$wtoken)" /etc/dnsmasq.d/statics.conf | xargs -t -i ipmitool -I lanplus -U $username -E -H {} power on
     ```

-1. Wait.
+4. Wait.
 Observe the installation through ncn-m002-mgmt's console:
     ```bash
     # Print the console name
     pit# conman -q | grep m002